• Skip to primary navigation

 What is Bún bò Huế?

 Bún bò Huế literally translates to Huế beef noodle soup.
-Think phở's sassier cousin that is loaded with spice and robust flavors that doesn't get the spotlight she deserves.
-Bún bò Huế, like pho, uses rice noodles, however, it uses rounder thicker rice noodles instead of a flat thin noodle.
-The soup's hearty broth stems from both beef and pork broth, shrimp paste, and chili paste.
+Think phở’s sassier cousin who is loaded with spice and robust flavors that don’t get the spotlight she deserves.
+Bún bò Huế, like pho, uses rice noodles, however, it uses rounder thicker rice noodles instead of flat thin noodles.
+The soup’s hearty broth stems from both beef and pork broth, shrimp paste, and chili paste.

 Bún bò Huế originated in the city of Huế in Vietnam.
 It was Vietnam's capital in 1802 during the Nguyen Dynasty.
 This city has a reputation for exclusively spicy foods.